 We can either understand God in some way and can speak truly about him, or we cannot.
 If we cannot, then there is no use talking about him.
 If we can, we must answer the question on whether or not he is good.
 And if he is good, we must answer what that means.
 It cannot mean he creates to satisfy a need, for then he is dependent and not God.
 But if he creates for no need then he must create to give goodness to others.
 But if he does that, then he cannot intentionally damn anyone or destroy them.
 But if he cannot do that, then all will be saved.

-I know others will disagree with the conclusions reaching in this essay.
+I know others will disagree with the conclusions reached here.
 But I would invite them to ask themselves why.
 Logically speaking, where would they disagree with me?
 Is God unable to save all creatures?
-If so, why?
+And if so, why?
 Or is he unwilling?
-If so, why?
+And if so, why?

 *There are many more instances of this.
 See for example: STq.
 23 a.
 5 r.
 3; q.
 49 a.
 2 I answer that; q.
 47 a.
 2 I answer that.

 **Interestingly Aquinas seemed to hold that there could be inequality among rational species without this necessarily involving punishment.
 When discussing the innocence in the garden he says: “The cause of inequality could be on the part of God; not indeed that He would punish some and reward others, but that He would exalt some above others; so that the beauty of order would the more shine forth among men.
 Inequality might also arise on the part of nature as above described, without any defect of nature.”